brefphp/aws-lambda-layers/README.md

 classes into the layer.

 The 4th layer is `zip-function`, where we get a small and fast Linux (Alpine) just to install and zip the entire `/opt` content.
-We use docker-compose volumes to map `/tmp/bref-zip` from host to the container so that we can zip everything and get the zipped file out of the container.
+We use docker compose volumes to map `/tmp/bref-zip` from host to the container so that we can zip everything and get the zipped file out of the container.

 The 5th layer goes back to `extensions` and start `fpm-extension`.
 Here we're back at step 2 so that we can install